QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/vsc.md

-# VSCode
+# JavaFX in VSCode

 [Go back](../index.md)

+This is a tutorial helping installing JavaFX in VSCode.
+You're supposed to install SceneBuilder by yourself as we we use them separatly.
 This tutorial was made [from this video](https://www.youtube.com/watch?v=H67COH9F718).
 It didn't work for us, but it greatly helped.

 * install JavaFX plugin
 * `View > command palette`